purplecabbage/phonegap-plugins/iOS/LocalNotifications/readme.md

 </pre>
 Add this code to the end of your AppDelegate.m file in order for the callback functions to work properly!

-<b>UPDATES</b>:<br>
-3.31.12 - <br>
-Added support for Cordova Please check LocalNotification.h to comment and uncomment the correct code.

 <b>EXAMPLE</b><br>
 <pre>
 window.plugins.localNotification.add({